MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-arithmetic-operators.md

 |`+`|Time addition|Time + Integer|Time|
 |`-`|Time difference|Time - Time|Integer|

 The time unit is milliseconds.
-If time is undefined \(0T\), a run-time error occurs.
+If time is undefined \(0T\), a runtime error occurs.

 ## Example 2